 These ship sequences are always seen from the same view of the bridge.
 You default to controlling the ship itself, with the mouse dictating pitch and yaw, and the number keys handling speed.
 By pressing Tab, your ship locks to the current course and your mouse now controls a generic cursor to click on the various members of the bridge crew.
 Their uses are quite limited, though fine for the purposes of advancing the story.
 Uhura can hail another ship or planet, you can ask Spock for advice, Scotty can allocate damage repair priority, and Sulu can enter into orbit around a planet.
 Should you enter into hostile territory, hotkeys can immediately raise the shields and arm the weapons.
-The game then becomes an awful lot like Wing Commander, with a ship that can’t turn as well as the fighters in that game.
+The game then becomes an awful lot like Wing Commander, with a slow-moving ship that can’t turn as well as the fighters in that game.

 When in combat, you have a radar display in the middle of the bridge, and tabbing back to ship control now also aims a set of crosshairs at your foe.
 The left mouse shoots phasers and the right fires torpedoes, with varying lead distances required for each.
 Setting the crosshairs to the edges of the screen moves the ship in that direction.
 The A key will switch the side tactical displays between views of the damage to your own ship, and the damage to your last-hit enemy.
 There is a noticeable pause between the switch, however, and knowing how damaged your enemy is turns out to rarely be helpful.
 You cannot intentionally target components of an enemy ship, and though you will be able to see which side has the weakest shields, you won’t be able to maneuver the sluggish Enterprise around with the precision required to take advantage of this information.
 The best tactic then becomes to track an enemy to the best of your ability and unload into it with your weapons before moving on to the next target.

 Space combat works well enough, though it’s certainly not a star feature of the game.
 Unfortunately, it will be an unavoidable part, especially with the inclusion of a race of pirates called the Elasi.
 These pirates have been created for this game with the pretty-much-exclusive intent of giving you a reason to fight frequently.
 Later in the game, they will upgrade their ships to fire three photon torpedoes at a time, giving you a reason to die frequently.
 Still, every mission will not call upon your skills in inter-ship battle, and there are a few that mostly just send you directly to the away team section.
-Either way, once you have a clear sector and an orbit around whatever planet you are to inspect, you click on Kirk’s transporter icon and head down and see what trouble you can ameliorate, or stir up yourself.
+Either way, once you have a clear sector and an orbit around whatever planet you are to inspect, you click on Kirk’s transporter icon and head down and see what trouble you can stir up.